Leonardo16AM/Linux-SHecker/README.md

 To create a custom grader create a function grader(str input,str answer,str output) in grader.py who returns a boolean if it is a correct answer.
 The current grader compares answer and input, in the future it will be replaced with a better grader.

+### To do:
+ - Make a better grader.
+ - Calculate Memory (MLE)
+ - Make posible run different codes and make a table.

 > Needs termcolor module to work `pip install termcolor`